 Basics of Art of Animation Family Suites

 Art of Animation is a value hotel at Walt Disney World.
 We’ve reviewed the hotel, and its standard (non-suite) Little Mermaid rooms, separately here.
-We also reviewed a Finding Nemo Family Suite here.
-In this post, we’re going to focus specifically on the Lion King Family Suites, with some general discuss about suite pricing, too.
+We also reviewed a Finding Nemo Family Suite here and the Cars suites here.
+In this post, we’re going to focus specifically on the Lion King Family Suites, with some general discussion about suite pricing, too.

 Art of Animation is one of two value hotels with family suites, the other being All Star Music.
 The family suites are not the same quality as one bedroom villas at DVC properties or one bedroom suites at deluxe or moderate hotels.
 Basically, they’re bigger value rooms with a separate bedroom.